What are the 8 Regions of Pokémon?

 Hoenn was a more tropical environment, reflected in many of the types of Pokémon that could be found throughout trainers’ journeys.
 This game introduced the idea of varying weather patterns, including rainfall, volcanic ash, and bright sunlight.
 Pokémon like Castform could even react and change form based on the environmental conditions here.
 Starters in this region included Treecko, Torchic, and Mudkip.

 To the north of Hoenn, players were introduced to Sinnoh, an island region in Pokémon taking after Japan’s own northernmost territory, Hokkaido.
-This region is where the Generation 4 Pokémon games took place, including Diamond, Pearl, Platinum, and the upcoming Brilliant Diamond, Shining Pearl, and Legends: Arceus titles.
+This region is where the Generation 4 Pokémon games took place, including Diamond, Pearl, Platinum, as well as more recent titles Brilliant Diamond, Shining Pearl, and Legends: Arceus.

 In contrast to its southern partner Hoenn, Sinnoh featured fewer waterways, instead focused on the central landmass divided by the massive Mt.
 Coronet in the center.
 To the northeast, the region featured a Battle Zone island.
 There was also a massive tundra to the very north of the island, and some of the cities in the game are directly based on Hokkaido’s notable locales, like Pokémon’s Jubilife City standing in for Sapporo City.
 Pokémon starters here include Piplup, Turtwig, and Chimchar.

 The legendary Pokémon based here were capable of controlling space and time- Dialga, Palkia, and Giratina, created by Arceus, who is said to be the first Pokémon in existence.